Lionsberg/lionsberg-wiki/Work Breakdown Structure (WBS).md

 It is important to note that the WBS should be reviewed and updated regularly throughout the project to ensure that it remains accurate and relevant.

 By using a WBS, project managers and teams can ensure that all project activities are properly defined and accounted for, and that the project is delivered within the desired time, budget, and quality constraints.

+The first level of the Lionsberg Work Breakdown Structure is [[The 12 Pillars of Lionsberg]].